 Wise cultural sayings can help students understand the language and culture, as well as their own lives.

 The novice level passwords are useful idiomatic expressions, rejoinders, interesting (but quick) questions, tongue-twisters and just fun words.
+I do NOT suggest using non-meaning-bearing phrases or lists such as verb conjugations, or random vocabulary items.

 What’s The Password?

 Hundreds of Bryce’s classroom passwords have been compiled into a book by Teacher’s Discovery.
 It includes the why, what and how to make sure the password procedure will work for you.
 Passwords are a game-changer in the classroom.
 You can order it here.
+Passwords are in Spanish, but the explanations and ideas apply to all language and levels.